imartinez921/playwriteJS/README.md

 - pull functionality for the fridge handle to search for that specific query in the Cooler Dictionary, returning definitions, synonyms, antonyms, etc.

-- dynamic fridge door view (displayed history of previous queries crossed out)
+- dynamic fridge door view (area displaying history of previous queries)

 - click a magnet saying "Feeling random?" which will randomly generate a random word query and re-arrange the letters